CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

 </figure>

 ???
 Question "What is a Moviepacket (MXF) file?"
-    A Moviepacket is an invented format :smile: designed to describe movies, analogous to Phenopackets v2 used for pheno-clinical data.
+    A Moviepacket is an invented data exchange format :smile: designed for movies, analogous to Phenotype Exchange Format ([PXF](pxf.md)) for pheno-clinical data.

 Imagine you have a catalog of 25 movies described in `JSON` format.
 Each movie has several `properties` (a.k.a. `terms`).